Fighting Force 2: Legacy

+In the United States, the game sold 232,508 PlayStation copies and 160,764 Dreamcast copies for a total of 393,272 units sold in the country.
 Due to its lackluster sales and a less-than-pleased fanbase, the series eventually ended.
 A third game was in development, but was cancelled when Core Design closed down.

-In June 2024, Limited Run Games announced that they are working with copyright owner Square Enix to release the game and its predecessor in Fighting Force Collection for the PlayStation 4, PlayStation 5, Nintendo Switch and Windows (via Steam) platforms with an estimated release for 2025.
+In June 2024, Limited Run Games announced that they are working with copyright owner Square Enix to release the game and its predecessor in Fighting Force Collection for the PlayStation 4, PlayStation 5, Nintendo Switch and Windows (via Steam).
+The collection was released on 23 January 2026.